 Should I have my bird's wings clipped?

-The purpose of clipping a bird's wings is not to prevent flight completely but to ensure the bird is unable to achieve or sustain upward flight and to prevent escape, unwanted roaming, and exposure to dangerous situations.
-Birds allowed out of their cages, and especially those left unsupervised, may come across many dangers in the house or simply get to areas of the home where they are not welcome.
-They may fly out open windows and doors or into mirrors or open containers of hot liquids.
+The purpose of clipping a bird’s wings is not to prevent flight completely, but to ensure the bird is unable to achieve or sustain upward flight, preventing escape, unwanted roaming, and exposure to dangerous situations.

 Is wing clipping cruel?